Our Current Projects

 Aged Care Traineeship

 Our innovative traineeship program provides people living with a disability with the opportunity to build a career in aged care.
-It also provides aged care providers with an easy entry point to diversify their workforce and add value to their organisation.

 Road to Employment

 The Road to Employment project works with employers and schools to change work expectations about people with disability.

 Toolkit for Business

 This Toolkit for Business supports businesses in becoming more welcoming and confident in employing people living with a disability.